Doctors Without Borders

 About Doctors Without Borders:

 Doctors Without Borders Canada is a top-rated, 5-star charity.
 It has High impact and is a Top International Impact charity.
-Doctors Without Borders is consistently one of Charity Intelligence's top pick charities in emergency situations and crisis response, with a great track record in speed, effectiveness and reporting.
+Doctors Without Borders is one of Charity Intelligence's top pick charities for disaster response with a great track record in speed, effectiveness and reporting.

-A Charity Intelligence 2022 Top 10 International Aid Impact Charity
+A Charity Intelligence 2024 Top 10 International Aid Impact Charity.

 My anchor